 After a winter with the heaviest snow fall in history burying the ski lifts on Mt.
 Baker we celebrated spring with the opening of the First Annual Gardens of Art Sculpture Exhibit in Big Rock Garden Park (our former garden-nursery) on Mothers’ Day.
 There were 23 beautiful sculptures in the exhibit.
 Another four sculptures were installed in the permanent collection.
 Upwards of 2,000 persons attended the opening ceremonies.
 George heads up the sculpture committee that puts on this annual exhibit.

 Soon thereafter Mary Ann took off for a long dreamed of trip to Norway and Sweden.
 She traveled with her friend Joy Ellis.
-They were in Oslo on May T 7th.
-Constitution Day.
+They were in Oslo on May 17th, Constitution Day.
 It was a bright sunny day.
 Families came from all over the nation many of them dressed in heirloom costumes.
 The children marched down the avenue with school groups passing before of the King and Queen at the national palace.
 There was folk dancing in the streets.
-It was a great way to begin our trip.
-From there they took the train to Sweden to visit Joy's relatives and locations relevant to her family history.
+It was a great way to begin their trip.
+From there they took the train to Sweden to visit Joy’s relatives and locations relevant to her family history.
 Wonderful days were spent in Uppsala and communities in southern Sweden with relatives.

 Back in Norway they took the train to Bergen to begin the relaxing cruise up the coast to the most northerly point in the nation.
 The mail ship visited numerous small towns and cities, many deep in the fjords along the coast.
 At the North Cape they experienced the midnight sun where one could read a book by daylight at midnight.
 The landscape of Norway is fantastically dynamic and beautiful.
 Five weeks was a long time to be away so it was good to get back to check on what George and David had been up to.

-While Mary Ann was gone George did the bicycle leg of the "Ski-to-Sea" race which begins at the top of Mt.
+While Mary Ann was gone George did the bicycle leg of the “Ski-to-Sea” race which begins at the top of Mt.
 Baker (cross-country ski, downhill ski).
 He received the baton from the runner and delivered it to the canoe team 38 miles down the mountain.
 At 69 he was the oldest cyclist but still beat 42% of the pack of cyclists on 340 teams.
 Later in the year he participated in the Washington State Senior Games (Western Division) and brought home two silver medals.
 Next year he will be racing in a new age category, 70-74, so will have less competition.
 He maintains the only way he will ever win a race is to outlive the competition.
-He almost didn't make it though as he had a bike crash in November that resulted in 28 stitches in his face and numerous other damages.
-A dog bolted in front of him and George hit it at 20 mph causing the bike to come to an immediate halt causing George to do a "face plant" on the asphalt, smashing his helmet and ruining the bike.
+He almost didn’t make it though as he had a bike crash in November that resulted in 28 stitches in his face and numerous other damages.
+A dog bolted in front of him and George hit it at 20 mph causing the bike to come to an immediate halt causing George to do a “face plant on the asphalt, smashing his helmet and ruining the bike.
 It looks like he will heal OK with minimal long-term damage.
 The insurance company (representing the dog owner) is providing George a new bike.

 In June a pipeline conveying gasoline through Whatcom Falls Park where Mary Ann often takes her walk before breakfast ruptured and spilled over a hundred thousand gallons of fuel into Whatcom creek.
 The ensuing explosion and fire killed three kids who were in the park at the time.
 The park looked like a moonscape.
 It was horrible.
 The city is still trying to deal with all the consequences of that disaster.

 David has a girl friend, a vivacious and sharp young woman who also has Down syndrome.
-She has "adopted" us and says "Hi Mom, Hi Dad" when coming in the house.
-She and David both enjoy classical music and go to concerts together and share their favorite CD's.
-"You'll love this Mahler recording," says David.
+She has “adopted” us and says “Hi Mom, Hi Dad” when coming in the house.
+She and David both enjoy classical music and go to concerts together and share their favorite CD’s.
+“You will love this Mahler recording,” says David.
 Beth helps David gardening in Big Rock Garden Park and he helps her with her stamp collection.
 They both have jobs.
 Beth works in a grocery store while David continues in the food service at the university.
 There he received the top personnel evaluation for all food service workers!
 They have discussed marriage but that possibility remains only a discussion.